 Display the contents of the relevant collection, select the assets you want to remove, and click Remove from the assets toolbar.
 You can also remove a single asset from the collection by right-clicking it and selecting Remove from collection.

 For details, see Collection sharing and permissions.

 Media Library administrators and managers can control access to assets by sharing folders (and thus their contents) with selected users or user groups at varying levels of access permissions, from full management control to view-only access.
-Conversely, you can prevent access to a folder's contents by not sharing that folder with a specific user or user group at all.
+Conversely, they can prevent access to a folder's contents by not sharing that folder with a specific user or user group at all.

 - Any of the admin roles

 - A Media Library user role AND with Can Manage permissions on the folder you want to share.

 To share a folder, do one of the following: